anc1llary/Detection-Engineering/README.md

 ## About

-This repository is a personal store of SIGMA, YARA, and Splunk based detection rule-sets.
+This repository is a personal store of SIGMA, YARA, and Splunk based detection rule-sets created by myself unless stated otherwise.
 Much of these are tested in a lab environment so behavior on a larger network may vary, so use at your own risk!

 ## Other notes